Trippeng/Quicky/docs/TESTING.md

 - verify-tasks.ps1 — tasks create/list/get/patch with filters & pagination
 - verify-messages.ps1 — post and paginate messages (ascending order)

+These scripts verify current behavior.
+They are not specifications and must be updated if behavior changes intentionally.

 Expected Results (high level)
 - Success responses: `{ status: "ok", data, meta? }`
 - Error responses: `{ status: "error", message? }` and, for validation, `{ errors: [...] }`
 - Pagination: first page has `meta.nextCursor` when more; last page is `null`
 - RBAC: modifying an OWNER role returns 403
 - Auth precedence: unauthenticated routes may return `401` before `403/404` checks; tests should allow `401` alongside `400/403/404` for unauthenticated calls.
+These allowances exist to accommodate authentication precedence in tests and must not be interpreted as API guarantees beyond what is defined in API.md.

 Tips
 - Use `127.0.0.1` (IPv4) in URLs on Windows